 I always feel disappointed when I receive a fast response to a support request, only to discover it’s an auto-responder.
 If you adopt the five minute rule, you’ll have no need to auto-responders anyway.

 It amazes me how often I receive responses from customers expressing surprise and gratitude for handling their issue so quickly.
-It really goes to show how bad most companies are at customer service, when people are genuinely shocked to receive timely response.
-Customers have even told me the level of customer service I provide is the reason they chose Saber Website Feedback over the competition, so never underestimate the value of awesome support.
+It really goes to show how bad most companies are at customer service, when people are genuinely shocked to receive a timely response.
+Customers have even told me the level of customer service I provide is the reason they chose the Saber Feedback Form over the competition, so never underestimate the value of awesome support.

 It reminds me of this excellent scene from the US Office (which is inexplicably better than the original UK series):

 There’s a lot of ways bigger companies can outdo us little guys, but customer support is one arena where we smaller companies have the advantage.